basaraksanli/PhotoAlbum/README.md

 # Photo Album

 The Photo Album is a demo application which provides three screens.
-This app retrieves data from the https://jsonplaceholder.typicode.com and shows user's albums, pictures, and picture details.
+This app retrieves data from the https://jsonplaceholder.typicode.com and shows the user's albums, pictures, and picture details.

 ## Project Structure